 Throughout the city, you’ll find modern art galleries, theatres, live music and exhibitions.
 Each year, the metropolitan attracts over 80,000 music fans to the Saskatchewan Jazz Festival held in the gardens of the iconic Delta Bessborough Hotel.

 11. Winnipeg, Manitoba

 Located in Manitoba, Winnipeg boasts many indoor and outdoor activities coupled with architectural, cultural, historical, and gastronomic attractions.

 While you’re here, one of the must-see attractions is the Canadian Museum for Human Rights, which houses some stunning modern architecture.
 The Canadian Royal Mint, Winnipeg Art Gallery, and the Manitoba Museum are equally fascinating.
 The St Boniface Cathedral is another one of Winnipeg’s must-see sites in the city.

 12. Lunenburg, Nova Scotia

-Lunenburg isn’t exactly a city – I think strictly speaking it is a town – but does it matter when it is this cute?
-Gorgeous Lunenburg, Nova Scotia is only 4 square km or 48 blocks and has just 2,263 permanent residents.
-Old Town of Lunenburg was named a UNESCO site in 1995.
-It is Instagram heaven with colourful houses lining the streets, a picturesque harbor, great food, and super cute street signs.
+Lunenburg isn’t precisely a city – I think strictly speaking it is a town – but does it matter when it is this cute?
+Gorgeous Lunenburg, Nova Scotia is only 4 square km or 48 blocks and has 2,263 permanent residents.
+The Old Town of Lunenburg was named a UNESCO site in 1995.
+It is Instagram heaven, with colourful houses lining the streets, a picturesque harbor, great food, and super cute street signs.

-There are loads of lovely things to do in Lunenburg from exploring its harbour to eating at some of its fantastic restaurants to trying its amazing rum at Ironworks Distillery to visiting the cutest ever fishing village Blue Rocks – well I wrote a whole post on things to do in Lunenburg so do check it out.
+There are loads of lovely things to do in Lunenburg, from exploring its harbor to eating at some of its fantastic restaurants to trying its amazing rum at Ironworks Distillery to visiting the cutest ever fishing village Blue Rocks – well, I wrote a whole post on things to do in Lunenburg so do check it out.